 Juicy green tomatoes coated with a light cornmeal crust and pan fried to golden brown might be one of the best creations ever.
 While some folks prefer battered fried green tomatoes, I like the cornmeal because it stays crisper longer and makes the perfect filler for my Fried Green Tomato Sandwich.

 They are also great as a light lunch, side dish or appetizer.

-Fried Green Tomatoes has to be one of my favorite movies of all time.
+Fried Green Tomatoes has to be one of my favorite movies of all time, you know the one with Jessica Tandy and Kathy Bates?
 Evelyn Couch, the Threadgoode family, Ms. Ruth and my personal favorite, Evelyn’s alter personality TOWANDA!

 It put the Whistle Stop Cafe and fried green tomatoes on the map, many of which had never heard of either.
 The cafe does actually exists down in Georgia.

 These crunchy discs and actually relatively easy to make.
 They only take a handful of ingredients to make, and barely anytime to fry up.
 They are wonderful on their own, but even better with a dipping sauce.
 You know I like to get saucy even though the southern recipe doesn’t includes anything by maybe a spritz of lemon juice.

 PRO TIP: Always use a firm green tomato.
 Cooking it will soften it up a bit.

 TOMATO FACT: Red tomatoes start green before they are ripe.
 Green tomatoes are a variety of heirloom tomato that is green even when ripe and ready to eat.